Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 Let's
 consider an example
 in which Nodes are annotated in a Flow where users select a product and payment method and make an order.
-In the image below, it's evident that out of all users, only one completed the order.
+In the image below, it's evident that out of all users, only 1 completed the order.

 The following steps are presented: